 Drying bay leaves at home

-You can use fresh bay leaves in cooking, though the fresh leaves have a more subtle flavor, so generally, you should use two fresh leaves in place of a single dry bay leaf.
+You can also use a fresh bay leaf in cooking, however, the fresh leaves have a more subtle flavor, so generally, you should use two fresh bay leaves in place of a single dry bay leaf.

 When to Harvest Bay Leaves